clesleycode/columbia-quest-scholars/README.md

 Mentoring Tab: Right now it includes four tab, labeled “Home”, “About”, “Photos”, and “Calendar”.
 Jasleen Nuno is currently working on the Photos tab, where a photo gallery of pictures from our events/outings will be included.

 Resources Tab: The current content needs to be added.
 The HTML is all screwed up, and we need to figure out how we want the content to be displayed.
 Do we want “Read More” buttons?
 Content also needs to be added.

-Wisdom Tab: Here will be tidbits of advice from currently QuestBridge students.

-PLANS FOR CONSTRUCTION COMING SOON:
+Mary Nosa is working on this part.

 Calendar Tab: A calendar for our events will be added under this tab.
 Fairly self explanatory - the plan is to use a bootstrap plugin.
+Pratishta Yerakala is working on this currently.

+PLANS FOR CONSTRUCTION COMING SOON:

+Wisdom Tab: Here will be tidbits of advice from currently QuestBridge students.

 Mentoring Calendar Tab: Same plans as our overall chapter calendar.
 Except some things will be excluded on this calendar.